Viny2999/viny2999/README.md

 ### Resume

-- I'm currently working full-time at **Meta**.
+- I'm currently working full-time at **OLX**.
-- Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/viny2999/">LinkedIn</a>.
+- Connecting and sharing professional updates on <a href="https://www.linkedin.com/in/ovinymenezes/">LinkedIn</a>.

 ### Languages and Tools